distrochooser/distrochooser/CONTRIBUTING.md

 Use this file as the boilerplate for your translation.

-The file names in `backend/locale` are following the [ISO-639-1](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes) standard, wich means they are two letter codes.
+The file names in `backend/locale` are following the [ISO-639-1](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes) standard, which means they are two letter codes.

 E. g. if you want to create a greek translation, use the filename `gr.po`.